-All hats and hoods need to be removed when in the school building.
 Outside jackets and backpacks are to be left in lockers.
 Footwear must be worn at all times for health and safety reasons.

 All students are eligible and encouraged to participate in a variety of extra-curricular activities offered at CNB.
 Students choosing to participate in an extra-curricular activity must be mindful of their school responsibilities and be aware that they are a student first and foremost.